-2' x 3' Cork board Large piece of neutral-colored felt, 36"H x 48"W Glue gun and glue sticks for use in story-telling and in playing the story review games
+Large piece of neutral-colored felt to cover your board with extra to overlap over to the back, if desired.
+Glue gun and glue sticks for use in story-telling and in playing the story review games

-1. Center felt on front side of cork board.
+1. Center felt on front side of board.
 Turn over.
 Secure in place with glue.